-399 Figure 8c shows a later version of the charge detector, using smaller spherical electrodes, again a mass-produced item, 400 originally intended as a small (6 mm diameter) pressed metal bell.
-Initially, a voltmeter follower circuit was used, 401 with reset switching as previously (Nicoll and Harrison, 2009), and the charge calculated from the capacitance.
-402 However, the smaller size led to more difficulties with saturation.
-It was found more satisfactory to measure the current 403 flowing, arising from changes in the electrical environment through which the sensor passed (Nicoll, 2013).
-In Figure 404 8c, two sensors were connected to electrometers with different ranges, to allow different cloud charges to be 405 investigated, as the optimum range had to be established empirically.
-Figure 8d shows a further system which 406 combines linear and logarithmic response electrometers (Harrison et al, 2017b), to provide accuracy in one case and 407 wide dynamic range in the other.
+Figure 8c shows a later version of the charge detector, using smaller spherical electrodes, again a mass-produced item, originally intended as a small (6 mm diameter) pressed metal bell.
+Initially, a voltmeter follower circuit was used, with reset switching as previously (Nicoll and Harrison, 2009), and the charge calculated from the capacitance.
+However, the smaller size led to more difficulties with saturation.
+It was found more satisfactory to measure the current flowing, arising from changes in the electrical environment through which the sensor passed (Nicoll, 2013).
+In Fig. 8c, two sensors were connected to electrometers with different ranges to allow different cloud charges to be investigated, as the optimum range had to be established empirically.
+Figure 8d shows a further system which combines linear and logarithmic response electrometers (Harrison et al., 2017b) to provide accuracy in one case and wide dynamic range in the other.

-Figure 9 shows examples of soundings made with the early Kinder Egg sensors.
+Figure 9 shows examples of soundings made with the early Kinder egg sensors.
 Figure 9a was obtained using the analogue system, and the regular reset switching is apparent.
-A response in the charge sensor is apparent at about 800m altitude, probably associated with the top of the atmospheric boundary layer.
-(Similar fluctuations can provide detailed information on the electrical structure throughout this atmospheric region, Nicoll et al, 2018).
+A response in the charge sensor is apparent at about 800 m altitude, probably associated with the top of the atmospheric boundary layer.
+(Similar fluctuations can provide detailed information on the electrical structure throughout this atmospheric region, Nicoll et al., 2018.)
 Figure 9b shows an example of the complex charge structure commonly observed, although in this case, at the limit of the measurement resolution of the digital system.
-Both soundings, however, show that the vertical resolution of the meteorological data 419 is relatively coarse when compared with the vertical detail in the electrical structure.
-Unfortunately, it was concluded 420 that the meteorological data alone is inadequate for interpretation of the electrical measurements, and that other 421 simultaneous observations would be needed.
-A series of further sensors has accordingly been developed, to take 422 advantage of the additional data telemetry available in the digital data acquisition system.
-Above all, the most 423 important additional requirement for determining cloud charge has been an independent method for reliable cloud 424 identification.
-Other corroborating sensors, for example reporting the motion of the radiosonde, can bring value by 425 allowing the sensor orientation to be monitored.
-Development of these additional sensors measuring other quantities 426 beyond charge measurement is now addressed.
+Both soundings, however, show that the vertical resolution of the meteorological data is relatively coarse when compared with the vertical detail in the electrical structure.
+Unfortunately, it was concluded that the meteorological data alone are inadequate for interpretation of the electrical measurements and that other simultaneous observations would be needed.
+A series of further sensors has accordingly been developed to take advantage of the additional data telemetry available in the digital data acquisition system.
+Above all, the most important additional requirement for determining cloud charge has been an independent method for reliable cloud identification.
+Other corroborating sensors, for example, reporting the motion of the radiosonde, can bring value by allowing the sensor orientation to be monitored.
+Development of these additional sensors measuring other quantities beyond charge is now addressed .